memfault/interrupt/_drafts/gdbundle-plugin-manager.md

 GDB, despite their cost and clunkiness.
 They have these debugging utilities built-in or allow extensions to be integrated and sold[^code_confidence], even though the software backing them isn't all that complex.

+I believe that most popular software libraries could and should have a complimentary debugging plugin for GDB that provides a holistic view of the state of the system without the developer needing to print linked-lists by hand.

 ### More Customization